spang-lab/FastqPuri/README.md

 Alternativly, we also provide a singularity container deduced from the docker implementation for container usage.
-If you have singularity installed on your machine, you can call a singularity container as
+If you have singularity installed on your machine, you can call a singularity container for FastqPuri as follows:
-follows:

 ```
-$ singularity run --bind .:/tmp shub://clottaz/fastqpuri
+$ singularity run --bind .:/tmp shub://jengelmann/FastqPuri
 ```

 The parameter suggested here for `--bind` mounts the same directories as applied in our suggestions for docker.
-Without additional script provided as parameter, this call opens a shell in the container, similar to a call to `singularity shell..`.
+Without an additional script provided as parameter, this call opens a shell in the container, similar to a call to `singularity shell..`.
 In order to execute a script from the current directory, call singularity like so:

 ```
-$ singularity run --bind .:/tmp shub://clottaz/fastqpuri /tmp/pipeline.sh
+$ singularity run --bind .:/tmp shub://jengelmann/FastqPuri /tmp/pipeline.sh
 ```

 ## Contributors